pi-apps/pi-blazor/Readme.md

     AuthenticationSuccess = 2,
     PaymentSuccess = 3

-## USE CONSTANTS IN PiNetworkConstantsEnums.cs
+## USE CONSTANTS IN PiNetworkCommon.cs
     public const string PiNetworkSdkCallBackError = "PiNetworkSdkCallBackError";
     public const string PiNetworkDoNotRedirect = "PiNetworkDoNotRedirect";
     public const string IsPiNetworkBrowser = "IsPiNetworkBrowser";
+	// rest code

 If you don't need to redirect use constant "PiNetworkDoNotRedirect" this is used in AuthenticateOnSuccessCallBack(AuthResultDto auth, string redirectUri).
 See ServicesPiNetworkFacadeExample.md.